balazsgaspar/terraform-provider-databricks/docs/guides/unified-auth.md

 #### For Workspace-Level Access

-Configure a profile for your workspace using OAuth (recommended):
+Configure a profile for your workspace using OAuth (recommended).
+For the host parameter, use the base URL of the workspace from your browser.

 ```bash
 databricks auth login --host https://your-workspace.cloud.databricks.com
 ```
+When prompted, provide a name for the authentication profile.
+Replace my-workspace in the examples below with your actual workspace profile name.

 This will:
 1. Open your browser for OAuth authentication
 2. Create a profile in `~/.databrickscfg`
 3. Store OAuth refresh tokens securely

-Alternatively, configure manually with a Personal Access Token (PAT):
+Alternatively, you can manually configure a Personal Access Token ([legacy](https://docs.databricks.com/aws/en/dev-tools/auth/pat)):

 ```bash
 databricks configure --profile my-workspace